When a child sleeps poorly, the health of the entire family is affected. Children with sleep problems are often:

-If your child’s sleep issues are clinical and not behavioral, our board-certified physicians may suggest a sleep study.
+In some cases, our physician may suggest a sleep study.
 We have a designated pediatric bedroom, and our technical staff is skilled at making both parents and children comfortable with this painless procedure.
 Shalini Paruthi, MD, is experienced in pediatric care and works closely with families to make sure they are properly addressing any clinical sleep issues with the appropriate treatment options.

 The Sleep Medicine and Research Center can also work with parents to address issues related to nightmares, sleep terrors, sleepwalking, bed-wetting and other abnormal occurrences during sleep.

 Here are some pediatric sleep handouts that you might find useful.
 Please feel free to use the handouts, but we encourage you to bring your child in for an evaluation if you suspect any sleep issues.